Python SDK KPI APIs

 Example 1: Content Generation KPIs

-For AI-powered content generation applications, typical KPIs include engagement metrics, content quality measures, and business impact indicators:
+For AI-powered content generation applications, typical KPIs include engagement metrics, content quality measures, and effectiveness indicators:

 from payi import Payi